huggingface/distil-whisper/training/README.md

 On a 40GB A100 GPU, the following script takes TODO minutes.
 The WER of the pre-trained model is TODO% on the validation split.

 There are a few noteworthy arguments that can be configured:
 1. `language`: explicitly setting the language token during inference substantially improves the generation performance of the Whisper model, since the model is forced always to predict in the given language.
 We recommend you set the language to the language you wish to distil the Whisper model on.
+The only exception is when distilling an English-only model (i.e. where the model id is appended with an `.en`, e.g. `small.en`), the language argument should be set to None, since there is no language token used during training/inference.
 2. `return_timestamps`: whether or not to predict timestamps in the pseudo-labels.
 Timestamp prediction is required should you want your distilled model to be able to predict timestamps at inference time (e.g. for the original OpenAI long-form transcription algorithm).
 However, the pseudo-labels are marginally less accurate than not using timestamps.
 We recommend pseudo-labelling **with** timestamps to ensure the distilled model is as general as possible.
 3. `attn_type`: which attention implementation to use for inference.
 Set to `flash_attn` for [PyTorch SDPA](https://huggingface.co/docs/transformers/v4.35.2/en/perf_infer_gpu_one#bettertransformer), or `flash_attn_2` if your hardware supports Flash Attention 2 and you have the [package installed](https://github.com/Dao-AILab/flash-attention).
 4. `streaming`: whether or not to use Datasets' streaming mode.
 If enabled, the audio data will be streamed from the Hugging Face Hub with no disk space requirements.
 However, the user is then responsible for adding the pseudo-labels to the dataset script in a follow-up step (see [Using Streaming Mode](#TODO)).
 If set to `False`, the audio data will be downloaded and pre-processed offline.
 At the end of pseudo-labelling, the pseudo-labels will be automatically appended to the original dataset, meaning the dataset is ready to be used for the subsequent training step without any additional steps.